EasonC13/Dashboard202008/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-if you want to build one, please make sure
+if you want to build one, please make sure add the [demo-json](https://dashboard202009.eason.tw/dashboardDemoJson.json) file into ./dist/chilinDashboard/